THE STOP-START-STOP AKKUYU PROJECT.

 improved since the earthquakes that rocked both countries in August,

 September and November last.
-Though differences still exist over Cyprus and
+Though differences still exist over Cyprus

 the Aegean.